machalen/ML_complex_diseases/README.md

 ### Directory Contents

   * __Hyperparameters:__ Definitions of the parameters used in the hyperparameter selection process.
-  * __Python_scripts:__ Python scripts divided into different subdirectories corresponding to the different ML and DL models.
+  * __Python_scripts:__ Python scripts divided into different subdirectories corresponding to the different ML and DL methods.
   * __requirements.txt:__ List of required packages for installation.

 ### Running The Code